 The Charlotte Venture Challenge is a start-up competition for early-stage high growth companies.
 The competition has a history of producing and showcasing some of the Southeast’s most successful early-stage companies.
-In 2012, 117 start-up companies entered the competition for the chance to win over $113,000 in prize money.
+In the last three years, over 300 start-up companies entered the competition for the opportunity to present to potential investors, first customers, and the chance to win over $150,000 in cash prizes.

-The competition supplies resources, recognition and connections to competitors as they advance through 4 rounds of competition.
-The competition includes a series of five workshops to prepare teams for the various rounds of competition.
+The competition supplies resources, recognition and connections to competitors as they advance through the various stages.
+The competition includes a series of workshops to prepare teams for the various rounds of competition.
 Over the course of three months, participants will learn about opportunity assessments, receive mentoring and connect with other entrepreneurs.
-During the final two rounds of competition the finalists present to Angel Investor and Venture Capitalists.
+During the final rounds of competition the finalists present to Angel and Venture Capital Investors and large potential customers (Fortune 500 Corps.).

 In 2001, the Five Ventures Business Innovation Competition was founded with the goal of helping early-stage UNC Charlotte businesses grow.
 Since those early days and through the support of UNC Charlotte’s Charlotte Research Institute, Office of Technology Transfer and Belk College of Business sponsors, service providers and a number of dedicated partners, the competition has grown into a region-wide economic development competition attracting companies from all over North Carolina, South Carolina, Virginia and Tennessee.
 Since the first competition, over 100 start-ups have made it to the finals where experts and investors from our community have mentored them.
 Alumni companies have gone on to raise over $40 million in venture capital and have continued to gain national and international attention.
 The competition name was changed in 2012 to the Charlotte Venture Challenge.